How to Do Laundry Step by Step

 When washing bulky single items like a rug or jacket, add a few extra items around the tub to balance the weight.

 Select a cycle that matches your load.
 You may select a different wash temperature based on the soil level and type of fabric being washed.
-If you don’t know which cycle to use, see this Laundry Cycle Guide to find out.
+Note that different washing machine cycles will change how long it takes to complete a load of laundry.
+If you don’t know which cycle to use, see this Laundry Cycle Guide.

 Select add-ons like steam or a longer soak for loads needing extra cleaning.
 On select Maytag® front load washers, add the Fresh Hold® option to intermittently tumble the load after the cycle ends.